Team eBooks vs. Team Printed Books, Which One Are You?

 Despite all of these advantages, there is a flip side to eBooks too:

-- When the power goes out or we otherwise don’t have electricity or internet, we cannot access eBooks
+When the power goes out or we otherwise don’t have electricity or internet, we can’t access eBooks.

-- Having dictionaries and ‘help’ buttons can be confusing and/or distracting.
-With waning attention spans, it is hard to focus on what we are reading if we have links and buttons all over the pages
+With our short attention spans, it’s hard to focus on what we’re reading if there are links and buttons all over the pages.

-- Reading words on a backlit surface puts strain on our eyes and brain.
-After working or studying all day on screens, watching videos, and attending virtual meetings, the last thing anyone needs is more screen time
+Reading words on a backlit surface puts strain on our eyes.
+After working or studying all day on screens, the last thing anyone needs is more screen time

 Benefits of Printed Books

-Physical books offer unique benefits eBooks cannot replace or replicate.
+Physical books offer unique benefits that eBooks can’t replace or replicate.
 Here are just a handful of them:

 One of the main reasons for the last benefit, according to Anne Mangen, is: “The haptic and tactile feedback of a Kindle does not provide the same support for mental reconstruction of a story as a print pocket book does, the fixity of a text on paper, and this very gradual unfolding of paper as you progress through a story is some kind of sensory offload, supporting the visual sense of progress when you’re reading.”